Mike Gorman Email & Phone Number

 Wrote CT-Lib programs in C to interface with Sybase System 10.
 Developed GUI applications using GainMomentum.
 Consulted as a Database Administrator.
 Developed frameworks using PowerBuilder.
 Instructor for several Sybase courses.
 Developed Java Applet/JDBC-based mobile sales application.

-Mike Gorman Skills
+Mike Gorman education

 University Of South Carolina

-Frequently Asked Questions about Mike Gorman
+Frequently asked questions about Mike Gorman

 What company does Mike Gorman work for?

-Mike Gorman works for One Identity
+Mike Gorman works for One Identity.

 What is Mike Gorman's email address?

-What is Mike Gorman's direct phone number?
+What is Mike Gorman's phone number?

 What schools did Mike Gorman attend?

-Mike Gorman attended University Of South Carolina.
+Mike Gorman holds Bs, Computer Engineering from University Of South Carolina.

 What skills is Mike Gorman known for?